 The FiiO FH5 is their new hybrid quad driver top of the line In-Ear Monitor.
 It is priced at $269.99.

 Disclaimer: The FiiO FH5 sent to us for the purposes of this review is a sample and does not have to be returned.
 Thank you to FiiO for giving us this opportunity.

 FiiO has been releasing IEMs at a rapid rate over the last two years with some success I might add.
 The FiiO F9 Pro was perhaps their best to date though I did enjoy the F5 for his price to performance ratio.
 The balanced cable options also gave them an added performance dimension.

 Alongside their “F” Series, has been their alternative “FH” series, which to date, contains only the entry-level FH1.

-This is a dual driver hybrid IEM and at $74.99 sat just below the F9 and above the F5.
-It was also signified the start of FiiO’s formal relationship with Knowles who make some of the best BA drivers in the market today.
+This is a dual-driver hybrid IEM and at $74.99 sat just below the F9 and above the F5.
+It was also signified the start of FiiO’s formal relationship with Knowles who makes some of the best BA drivers in the market today.

 Roll on Mid-2018 and we now have the FH5 which is their top-of-the-line IEM in all ranges though still within the FH range.
-This is quad driver hybrid IEM priced at $269.99 and double the price of their previous TOTL F9 Pro.
+This is a quad-driver hybrid IEM priced at $269.99 and double the price of their previous TOTL F9 Pro.

-FiiO mean business with this release.
+FiiO means business with this release.
 It is decidedly mid-fi in pitch and price and will be competing with IEM’s from the likes of Fidue, Noble, and Oriveti.

 The FiiO FH5 is a quad-driver in-ear monitor.
 The driver mix is a single 10mm dynamic driver and 3 balanced armature drivers.
 The frequency split is the dynamic driver for the lows, a single larger mid-range BA for the mids, and a dual driver for the lower and upper treble.